 And as promised, I also have your printable menu and printable grocery lists just to make everything easier on you.
 Remember, if you are cooking dry beans–cook ahead of time.
 Same goes for the shredded chicken–it will make your day much easier.

-Click the links below to download your FREE real food freezer cooking menu and grocery list
+Subscribe to get your FREE real food freezer cooking menu AND grocery list.
+The work is done for you!

 Do you have a favorite freezer meal?
 I’d love to hear what everyone else makes!